TN 6 (03-04)

 When a person cannot use public transportation because of a physical or mental limitation resulting from the impairment(s) and cannot drive him or herself in an unmodified vehicle, the following travel expenses may be deducted when need and payment are verified.

-the cost of a trip to and from work by taxicab; or
+the cost of a trip to and from work by taxicab or ride-sharing services; or

 the cost of paying paratransit, a special bus, or other types of transportation.